 Hints and tips

-Helpful hints from the Tucson Wildlife Rehabilitation Center on keeping animals and birds safe:
+Helpful hints from the Tucson Wildlife Center on keeping animals and birds safe:

 - Wait until fall to trim your palm trees.
 Many birds use them to nest in the spring.

 - Cap your chimneys to prevent raccoons, squirrels, and birds from using them as nesting areas.